captn3m0/captn3m0.github.com/projects/index.md

 : **May 2021** Sitches your PDF files together, with customizable bookmarks using a markdown file to declare the PDF structure.

 [kuvera-docs][kuvera]
 : **May 2021** An unofficial specification for the [Kuvera](https://kuvera.in) API.
-Kuvera is a YC-funded wealth-management startup in India, and the API provides daily finance data around Mutual Funds, Cryptocurrencies, Fixed Deposit rates, Gold rates and more.
-Documented using [Stoplight Studio](https://stoplight.io/studio/) and hosted on [Stoplight](https://stoplight.io/documentation/).
-Uses OpenAPI, so code generation is possible, but not well-tested.

 [foreteller-dl][foreteller]
-: **Apr 2021** A reverse-engineered implementation of the Foreteller Games application to download media files without running the app.
+: **Apr 2021** A reverse-engineered implementation of the [Foreteller Games mobile app](https://www.foretellergames.com/).

 [Electoral Bond Marketplace][ebm]
-: **Apr 2021** An April fool's joke on India's opaque Electoral Bond instruments and how they can be used for money laundering.
-I wrote a [twitter thread explaining it all](https://twitter.com/captn3m0/status/1377603135078735877).
+: **Apr 2021** An April fool's joke on India's opaque Electoral Bond instruments and [how they can be used for money laundering](https://twitter.com/captn3m0/status/1377603135078735877)

-[EBook: Never say you can't survive](https://github.com/captn3m0/never-say-you-cant-survive) : **Oct 2020**  Script to generate an ebook for "Never Say You Can't Survive" - upcoming book by Charlie Jane Anders.
+[EBook: Never say you can't survive](https://github.com/captn3m0/never-say-you-cant-survive) : **Oct 2020**  Script to generate an ebook for ["Never Say You Can't Survive"](https://www.indiebound.org/book/9781250800015 "a nonfiction manual about writing and life…") - upcoming book by Charlie Jane Anders.

 [sanskari-proxy](https://github.com/captn3m0/sanskari-proxy)
 : **Sep 2020** A proxy for security researchers outside India to access Indian government websites without resorting to shady VPNs.